mgeraci/auto-hud/README.md

 		]
 }

-# each day gets an array of chores, where each chore is a dictionary of text
+# each day gets an array of chores, where each chore is a dictionary:
+# - text (str, required): description of the chore that will display
-# and an optional icon
+# - icon (str, optional): if present, an icon span will print with this class
+# - time_range (tuple, optional): a start hour (inclusive) and end hour
+#     (exclusive) during which to display the chore
 CHORES = {
     'Monday': [
     ],